 Green Finance Comes of Age in 2016

 After years of volatility, green finance is emerging as a central part of our efforts to address climate change and transform our energy infrastructure.
-Green finance is preoccupied with adapting to the impacts of climate change and/or reducing greenhouse gas emissions.
-It is the means by which we can stream tremendous amounts of needed capital into emissions free sources of power.
+Green finance is primarily concerned with adapting to the impacts of climate change and reducing greenhouse gas emissions.
+It is how we can stream tremendous amounts of needed capital into emissions-free sources of power.

-Although a precise definition of green finance (GF) is somewhat elusive, generally speaking it can be understood as sustainable investment and banking, where investment and lending decisions are taken on the basis of environmental considerations.
-This applies to both the public and the private sector and it specifically entails environmental screening and sustainability focused risk assessment.
+Although a precise definition of green finance (GF) is somewhat elusive, it can generally be understood as sustainable investment and banking, where investment and lending decisions are made based on environmental considerations.
+This applies to both the public and the private sector, and it specifically entails environmental screening and sustainability-focused risk assessment.

 In an article published in the Huffington Post, Nick Robins, the Co-Director of the UNEP Inquiry into a Sustainable Financial System, said:

 At a G7 meeting last summer, the world’s leading economies agreed to phase out fossil fuels.
-At this meeting, Angela Merkel said the leading industrialized countries were committed to raising $100 billion in annual climate financing by 2020 from public and private sources.
+At this meeting, Angela Merkel stated that the leading industrialized countries were committed to raising $100 billion in annual climate financing by 2020 from both public and private sources.

-We have gleaned valuable insights about the feasibility of GF from a number of pilot projects.
+We have gleaned valuable insights into the feasibility of GF from several pilot projects.
 A report from the Climate Investment Fund (CIF) shows that green finance works.
-The report titled, “Learning by Doing: The CIF’s Contribution to Climate Finance,” studied GF in 48 countries.
-CIF oversees more than $8 billion, which it uses to support projects in cleantech, forests, climate resilience and renewable energy.
+The report “Learning by Doing: The CIF’s Contribution to Climate Finance” studied GF in 48 countries.
+CIF oversees more than $8 billion, which it uses to support projects in cleantech, forests, climate resilience, and renewable energy.

-Many governments are gearing up to get involved with GF and some nations have already implemented policies.
-As reported by Bloomberg, Indonesia plans to limit the ability of banks to lend money to projects that are deemed environmentally destructive.
-While this is a move designed to curb slash and burn agricultural practices in the country, it can be applied to any set of environmental parameters.
-A May 2015 WWF report stated that there are four major banks in Indonesia, Malaysia and Singapore that have embedded environmental factors as part of their credit-decision process.
+Many governments are gearing up to get involved with GF.
+Some nations have already implemented policies.
+As reported by Bloomberg, Indonesia plans to limit banks’ ability to lend money to projects deemed environmentally destructive.
+While this is a move designed to curb slash-and-burn agricultural practices in the country, it can be applied to any set of environmental parameters.
+A May 2015 WWF report stated that four major banks in Indonesia, Malaysia, and Singapore have embedded environmental factors into their credit-decision processes.
 Last fall, the Association of Banks in Singapore introduced guidelines on responsible financing.

-A 2016 UNEP report titled, “The Financial System We Need,” declares that the UK is a global hub for GF.
-London’s financial community is positioning themselves to lead green finance, while Hong Kong and Singapore are already leaders in GF.
+The 2016 UNEP report “The Financial System We Need” declares that the UK is a global hub for GF.
+London’s financial community is positioning itself to lead green finance, while Hong Kong and Singapore are already leaders in GF.

 As explained by Achim Steiner, Executive Director of the United Nations Environment, “2016 is set to be the year of green finance.
 Across the world, we are seeing a growing number of countries aligning their financial systems with the sustainability imperative.”